HilarioNengareJr/CourseRegisterApp/README.md

 5. Open a web browser and enter the URL corresponding to your local server setup (e.g., `http://localhost/course-register`).

 6. You should now be able to access the Course Register application and begin using its features.

+## XAMPP

+1. Download and install XAMPP: Go to the Apache Friends website (https://www.apachefriends.org/) and download the appropriate version of XAMPP for your operating system.
+Run the installer and follow the installation instructions.

+2. Start XAMPP: Once the installation is complete, open XAMPP control panel.
+On Windows, you can find it in the XAMPP installation directory (e.g., C:\xampp).
+On macOS, you can find it in the "Applications" folder.
+Linux users can start XAMPP from the terminal using the command `sudo /opt/lampp/lampp start`.

+3. Start Apache and MySQL: In the XAMPP control panel, click on the "Start" button next to Apache and MySQL.
+This will start the Apache web server and the MySQL database server.

+4. Test the installation: Open a web browser and enter `http://localhost` in the address bar.
+You should see the XAMPP welcome page, indicating that Apache is running correctly.

+5. Place the cloned CourseRegisterApp folder: By default, XAMPP serves files from the `htdocs` directory.
+On Windows, this directory is located in the XAMPP installation folder (e.g., C:\xampp\htdocs).
+On macOS, it is located at /Applications/XAMPP/xamppfiles/htdocs, and on Linux, it is located at /opt/lampp/htdocs.
+Place your PHP files inside this directory.

+6. Access your PHP files: You can access your PHP files by visiting `http://localhost/CourseRegisterApp` in your web browser.

+That's it!

 ## Usage